Arkapravo/flocking_circular/README.md

 To run these simulations :
 (1) Stage 3.2.2 must be installed
-(2) A sample simulation for 36 robots in a circular formation can be run as => stage flocking_36.world
+(2) A sample simulation for 36 robots in a circular formation can be run from the terminal window as => _stage flocking_36.world_

 Youtube videos for some of these simulations,
 (1) http://www.youtube.com/watch?v=3VFaFVnuBT8